postmanlabs/labs-docs/src/pages/docs/postman/environments-and-globals/variables-complete-reference.md

 ```

-Let’s consider a case in point.
-A collection has 500 requests in it and all of them have a URL.
-Let’s say if the URL gets changed then updating this change 500 times for 500 requests is near impossible.
+Collection variables are very useful in managing collections.
+For exacmple, consider a collection that has 500 requests in it and all of them have a URL.
+If the URL gets changed then updating this change 500 times for 500 requests is near impossible.
 So, it’s a good idea to create a collection variable and use accordingly.
 Another recommendation here is if you have non-sensitive data which is repetitive, it is recommended to go for a collection variable.
 Remember one of the primary use cases of collection variables is that you can access them from a request within a collection.

 Syntax: